ress059/ecu/doc/fsm_h/index.rst

     The term :term:`ECU` in this document refers to Embedded C Utilities, the shorthand name for this project.

 Framework that creates and runs finite state machines (FSMs).
-Applications define their own state machines by containing an intrusive :ecudoxygen:`ecu_fsm` member.
+Applications use this framework by containing an intrusive :ecudoxygen:`ecu_fsm` member.

 Theory